maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 - Time-Stamped Delay Factor (TS-DF) {{ts-df}},
 - Total Number of Received Payloads {{received-payloads}},
 - Total Number of Missing Payloads {{missing-payloads}},
-- TODO: rest

-(??
-What about Throughput)

-TODO: elaborate on this (this is only applied to TS-DF metric) + the concept of measurement period (maybe picture is required)
+- Total Number of Reordered Payloads and Reordering Distance {{reordered-payloads}},
+- and others metrics as defined below.

-The RECOMMENDED measurement period is 1 second, but other values are also possible.
+The RECOMMENDED measurement period is 1 second, however, alternative period length is also possible.
+This value is dictated by the TS-DF metric specification {{EBU3337}}.

 ## Transmission Delay {#transmission-delay}

-Transmission Delay (or Latency) is measured based on the system clock (NTP 64-bit Timestamp {{payload-structure}}).
+Transmission Delay (or Latency) is measured based on the system clock (NTP 64-Bit Timestamp {{payload-structure}}).
-It is RECOMMENDED to synchronize the clocks on both sender and receiver machines before an experiment so that  calculated latency values are as close as possible to the observed transmission delays.
+It is RECOMMENDED to synchronize the clocks on both sender and receiver machines before an experiment so that an error associated with a clock drift is as less as possible.

-TODO: Picture is required

 Transmission Delay (TD) sample is calculated at the receiver side at the moment a payload is received by an application:

 ~~~
-TD = T_NTP_RCV - T_NTP_SND + OFFSET
+TD = T_NTP_RCV - T_NTP_SND
 ~~~

 where
-- T_NTP_RCV is the time when the payload arrives (??) according to the system clock at the receiver.
+- T_NTP_RCV is the system clock time when the payload arrives at the receiver.
-  Note that for QUIC STREAMS, the T_NTP_RCV is the time when the last byte of a stream is received by an application.
+  Note that for QUIC streams, the T_NTP_RCV is the time when the very last byte of a stream is received by an application.
-- T_NTP_SND is the NTP 64-bit Timestamp value extracted from the payload,
+- T_NTP_SND is the NTP 64-Bit Timestamp value extracted from the payload.

-- OFFSET is the timing offset which results from the difference in the system time of the two clocks (so called clock drift) at the sender and at the receiver.
+Note that TD value will be affected by the clock drift, the difference in the system time of the two clocks at the sender and at the receiver.

-Minimum (TD_MIN) and maximum (TD_MAX) transmission delay estimates MUST be reset to N/A (?? not defined, maybe 0) at the start of each measurement period while the smoothed estimate (TD_SMOOTHED) is calculated during the entire experiment.
+Minimum (TD_MIN) and maximum (TD_MAX) delay estimates MUST be reset to "not available" (N/A) at the start of each measurement period while the smoothed value (TD_SMOOTHED) MUST NOT be reset and the calculation SHOULD continue during the entire experiment.
+Here and throughout the current document, smoothing means applying an exponentially weighted moving average (EWMA).

 ~~~
 TD_MIN = MIN(TD_MIN, TD);
 TD_MAX = MAX(TD_MAX, TD);
-TD_SMOOTHED = RMA(TD_SMOOTHED, TD).
+TD_SMOOTHED = EWMA(TD_SMOOTHED, TD).
 ~~~

-TODO: What's RMA?
-Add formula.
-TODO: Define what's ""smoothed"

 ## Interarrival Jitter {#jitter-rfc3550}

 Interarrival Jitter is calculated as defined in {{RFC3550}}.

-TODO: Formula, maybe later ...
+It is based on the concept of the Relative Transit Time between pairs of consecutive payloads received not necessarily in sequence (meaning that reordering is ignored), and is defined to be the smoothed average of the difference in payloads spacing at the receiver compared to the sender for a pair of payloads.

 The calculation is based on the Monotonic Clock Timestamp {{payload-structure}} extracted from the payload.
-(??
-TODO: Rephrase) This value is smoothed and MUST NOT be reset at the start of each measurement period.
+As jitter is calculated as an EWMA of delay variations, it MUST NOT be reset at the start of each measurement period.

 ## Time-Stamped Delay Factor (TS-DF) {#ts-df}

-Time-Stamped Delay Factor (TS-DF) metric is calculated as defined in {{EBU3337}}.
+Time-Stamped Delay Factor metric is calculated as defined in {{EBU3337}}.

 The calculation of TS-DF samples is based on the Monotonic Clock Timestamp {{payload-structure}} extracted from the payload.
-Unlike the jitter algorithm in {{RFC3550}}, the TS-DF algorithm does not use a smoothing factor and therefore gives a very accurate instantaneous result.
+Unlike the algorithm defined in {{RFC3550}}, TS-DF one does not use a smoothing factor and therefore gives a very accurate instantaneous result.

-As per the specification, the recommended measurement period is 1 second, but other values are also possible.

 ## Total Number of Received Payloads {#received-payloads}